simpleanalytics/laravel-package/README.md

  ],
  ```

-2. Add the package name in require with the branch name after the dev:
+and add the package name in require with the branch name after the dev:

 `"simpleanalytics/laravel-package": "dev-main"`

+`"simpleanalytics/laravel-package": "^1.0"`

 ## Using it